What is Callcium

 ABI-encoded calldata is opaque at the contract boundary.
 Contracts that delegate, proxy, or relay calls have no standard way to constrain what those calls contain.
 Validation logic is typically baked into the contract and can't be updated without redeployment.

-Define constraints on function arguments in Solidity.
-Callcium encodes them into a compact binary policy for on-chain enforcement.
-Policies are updatable without redeploying the contract.
-Designed for calldata validation.
-Selectorless policies extend it to any ABI-encoded data.
+Callcium encodes constraints on function arguments into a compact binary policy.
+Policies are enforced onchain against calldata and updatable without redeploying the contract.
+Selectorless policies extend the same format to any ABI-encoded data.

 How it works